Open data

 The D.C.
 Open Government Coalition is interested to hear from data users who find problems with the inventory or classification, or other issues in accessing datasets, and have not been able to resolve them with government officials.

-The government’s DC Open Data Handbook (relatively new guidance to agencies from the central data office) states, “Each dataset should include a data dictionary as a separate document.
-The data dictionary lists the table structure, with each column defined in easy to understand terms.
-This includes providing the values and descriptors for any domains.”
+The DC Open Data Handbook requires such a roadmap (pp. 5-6): “Each dataset should include a data dictionary as a separate document… The data dictionary lists the table structure, with each column defined in easy-to-understand terms.
+This includes providing the values and descriptors for any codes, categories, or domains… It ultimately informs the end user community of the dataset’s attributes in plain language.”

-Non-technical documentation of computer data is generally poor, according to information technology experts, and data dictionaries in particular are rare.
-When they do exist, they are neither up-to-date nor widely accessible.
+Continued OCTO pressure on agencies to help users with such guides to databases remains important.
 If you have asked for a dictionary of the data in a D.C. agency dataset and encountered problems, please let us know at info@dcogc.org.

 Can I still use D.C. open records law to get D.C. data?

 Yes.
-Data have always been considered electronic records available by request under the D.C.
-Freedom of Information Act.
-A dataset request is therefore subject to the act’s deadlines, exemptions, fees, appeal process and ultimately the right to sue to challenge agency errors.
-The open data policy does not change that.
+Data have always been considered records available by request under the D.C.
+Freedom of Information Act (FOIA).
+A dataset request must therefore be answered by an agency just like any other–subject to the same reply deadlines, exemptions, fees, appeal process and ultimately the right to sue to challenge agency errors.
+The open data policy does not change that; it simply adds the mayor’s policy preference that D.C. agencies should make some data available routinely without request.

 The mayor’s 2017 order recognized useful interplay between FOIA and the new proactive data publication system being established: